Unity-Technologies/ml-agents/docs/Migrating.md

   replaced with a single `learn.py` script as the launching point for training with ML-Agents.
 For more information on using `learn.py`, see [here](Training-ML-Agents.md#training-with-mlagents-learn).
-* Hyperparameters for training brains are now stored in the `trainer_config.yaml` file.
+* Hyperparameters for training Brains are now stored in the `trainer_config.yaml` file.
 For more information on using this file, see [here](Training-ML-Agents.md#training-config-file).